hilalsaim/nlpProject/README.md

 # nlpProject
-Raw dataset stored in /data folder
+Raw dataset saved in /data folder

 Firstly, please use EmotionDetection.ipynb to generate Sentiment and Emotion analysis results for each input file.

 Generated results would save in /processed_dataset folder

-Next, please using the Visulization.ipynb to visulize the results
+Next, please use the Visulization.ipynb to visulize the results